aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/microsoft-dynamics-crm/email-exporter-for-dynamics-crm/_index.md

 Major features of this Addon are:

 - Ribbon Button on Email Entity.
-- A Popup where you can select multiple options.
+- A Popup where you can select a few options.
 - This plugin can download the exported document.
-- This plugin allows to attach the generated document with the same email.
+- This plugin enables to attach the generated document with the same email.
 - Support a number of formats like: DOC, DOCX, BMP, HTML, JPEG, PDF, PNG, RTF and TXT.
 - Allows you to enter the name of generated output file.